-In the last half of my final year at Williamstown Technical School I had to choose whether I would continue with fitting and turning classes on Wednesday afternoons or take glass blowing at Footscray Tech.
-I don’t remember everyone that chose glass blowing but there were at least six of us that included; Brian Jefferies, Phillip Daniels, Graham Brown, and Robert Ballard.
-Every Wednesday afternoon we would catch the train from North Williamstown to Footscray and during each glass blowing class we attempted to make different pieces of chemistry laboratory glass equipment.
-We labored to bend, melt, and attach glass to create; test tubes, condensers, three way adapters, pipettes, and unique funnels.
-At the end of fifth form at Williamstown Tech I was a decision away from a different life; attend Caulfield Institute of Technology to study Art or attend Footscray Technical College to study Chemistry.
+In the last half of my final year at Williamstown Technical School, I had to choose whether, to continue taking fitting and turning classes on Wednesday afternoons, or take glass blowing at Footscray Tech.
+I don’t remember everyone that chose glass blowing, but there were at least six of us that included: Brian Jefferies, Phillip Daniels, Graham Brown, and Robert Ballard.
+Every Wednesday afternoon, we would catch the train from North Williamstown to Footscray and during each glass blowing class, we attempted to make different pieces of chemistry laboratory glass equipment.
+We laboured to bend, melt, and attach glass to create; test tubes, condensers, three-way adapters, pipettes, and unique funnels.
+At the end of fifth form at Williamstown Tech, I was a decision away from a different life; attend Caulfield Institute of Technology to study Art or attend Footscray Technical College to study Chemistry.

-For the next two years I caught a morning train, with Brian Jefferies, at Newport Station for the trek to Footscray Tech.
+For the next two years, I caught a morning train, with Brian Jefferies, at Newport Station for the trek to Footscray Tech.
 It was the new freedom of being a college student.
 It was the way we were.
 And I had chosen to smoke Kent cigarettes.
-I think it was the allure of an all white cigarette with a micro-nite filter; the suggestion of suaveness, sophistication, worldly allure and cultivated magnetism also helped.
-At Footscray I walked with Brian along Irving Street, smoking a Kent, to the three story Nicholson Street Footscray Tech building.
-The chemistry laboratory and classrooms were on the third floor at the far end of the building and overlooked the railway viaduct spanning Nicholson Street before it headed toward the Yarraville gardens.
+I think it was the attraction of an all-white cigarette with a micro-nite filter; the suggestion of suaveness, sophistication, worldly allure and cultivated magnetism also helped.
+At Footscray I walked with Brian along Irving Street, smoking a Kent, to the three-story Nicholson Street Footscray Tech building.
+The chemistry laboratory and classrooms were on the third floor at the far end of the building and overlooked the railway viaduct spanning Nicholson Street.

 And the commerce and commercial practices students never did arrive.
 I blacked out at the podium smoking Kent and only hearing the Stones.
 I left the barn the next day.

-What did I learn.
-Drinking vermouth and listening to the Stones without the female commerce and commercial practices students is remarkably good fun.
+What did I learn?
+Drinking vermouth and listening to the Stones without female commerce and commercial practices students is remarkably good fun.